Kansas

 E. Process

 An applicant for pardon must publish a copy of the application in a newspaper of general circulation in the county of conviction at least 30 days before pardon is granted or pardon is void.
 Kan.
 Stat.
-Ann. § 22-3701(3).
-An applicant must also provide written notice of the application to: (a) the prosecuting attorney and the judge of the court in which the defendant was convicted; and (b) any victim of the person’s crime or the victim’s family.
+Ann. § 22-3701.
+An applicant must also provide written notice of the application to: (a) the prosecuting attorney and the judge of the court in which the defendant was convicted; and (b) any victim of the person’s crime or the victim’s family, for enumerated convictions and violent, sexual, or crimes against persons, sex offenses, or children.
 Id.
-“All applications for pardon or commutation of sentence shall be referred to the board.” § 22-3701(4).
+“All applications for pardon or commutation of sentence shall be referred to the board.” § 22-3701(d).
 The board “shall examine each case and submit a report, together with such information as the board may have concerning the applicant, to the governor within 120 days after referral to the board.”
 Id.
 The governor “shall not grant or deny any such application until the governor has received the report of the board or until 120 days after the referral to the board, whichever time is the shorter.”
 Id.
 The Board may seek a personal interview with an applicant in a particular case, but it is not required to do so.
 See Kan.
 Admin.
 Regs. § 45-900-1(c).
-Additional information about applying for pardon, including an application form, can be found on the board’s website, http://www.doc.ks.gov/prb/clemency.
-This website contains a copy of the notice that needs to be sent to the judge, prosecuting attorney, and applicable law enforcement officer; a request for publication form to the newspaper; and the application form.
+Additional information about applying for pardon, including an application form, can be found on the Prisoner Review Board’s website.
+This website contains a copy of the notice that needs to be sent to the judge and prosecuting attorney; a request for publication form to the newspaper; and the application form.
 See id.

 F. Frequency of Grants